sis-cmdb/sis-ui/README.md

 Configuration for the SIS UI is specified via the angular `sisconfig` module defined in `src/app/js/config.js`.
 The only configuration required is the SIS backend URL.
 See `src/app/js/config.js.sample` for an example.

+# LICENSE

+This software is licensed under the BSD 3-Clause license.
+Please refer to the [LICENSE](./LICENSE) for more information.